 Some of the new features of the proposed solution

-Consultant should study the current eRL solution and should carry out requirement study with the stakeholders to identify new features to be implemented in new eRL solution.
+Software developing firm should study the current eRL solution and should carry out requirement study with the stakeholders to identify new features to be implemented in new eRL solution.
 Some of the new features listed in the following report.